 who uses water to redefine what relationships might be.

-We’re getting ready for Pentecost (June 4) here at St. Luke’s and beginning to think about flowers to mark the occasion.
+We’re getting ready for Pentecost here at St. Luke’s and beginning to think about flowers to mark the occasion.
 We’ll be ordering a variety of flowers this year in hot colors to remind us of Holy Spirit’s presence with us.
-The price per plant is $12.00 payable upon ordering.
-We will be ordering
+The price per order is $10.00 payable upon ordering.
+We will be purchasing a variety of flowers.

 At St. Luke’s, we are blessed to have gifted preachers who are willing to help us open the scriptures each week.
 A few of our preachers are seminary students like Reed Fowler who wrote a powerful sermon given on March 18th.
 We invite you read visit their blog and check it out: a sermon on